Proline Open Heating Element or Tripped Thermal Cut-Out

 Possible Causes

-Burned-out heating element, Tripped non-resettable thermal fuse, Loose heater wiring connector
+Burned-out heating element, Tripped non-resettable thermal fuse, Loose heating element wiring connector

 How to Fix / Troubleshooting

-Safety first: Unplug the dryer and allow it to cool completely before working near the heater.
+Safety first: Unplug the dryer and allow it to cool completely before working near the heating element.

 Step-by-step checks:

 • Confirm no heat: Run a timed cycle on high heat for 5–10 minutes, then carefully feel the air at the exhaust.
-If it is still cold, proceed.
+If it is still cold, proceed with the next steps.

-• Access heater assembly: Remove the rear panel to expose the heater housing.
+• Access heating element assembly: Remove the rear panel to expose the heating element housing.
 Inspect for visible damage or broken coils.

-• Test heater and fuse: With a multimeter, check continuity across the heating element and any inline thermal fuses or cut-outs.
+• Test heating element and fuse: With a multimeter, check continuity across the heating element and any inline thermal fuses or cut-outs.
 Replace any open components.

 • Check connectors: Tighten or replace any loose or heat-damaged spade connectors.

-When to call a technician: If replacement parts fail quickly, there may be an underlying airflow or control issue that needs professional diagnosis.
+When to call a technician: If replacement parts fail quickly, there may be an underlying airflow or control issue that requires professional diagnosis.

 Advertisements